Four Reform councillors suspended after footage of tense meeting leaked

 “However, when it comes to making the really big decisions, and LGR is one of those really big decisions.

-Mr Thomas questioned whether Reform had the “right” leader and cabinet before he was muted by the council leader.
+Mr Thomas later questioned whether Reform had the “right leader and the right cabinet” before he was muted by the council leader.

 “People are looking at us, they are judging us every single day, every single minute of every single day.
 Nigel knows that.
 He is super aware that we are the flagship council,” she said.